 Waffles have their origin in France and Belgium but they have a very special place in the Norwegian cuisine as well.
 Usually, they are not eaten as a dessert but as a meal itself, people take them for a picnic and serve them also with coffee.

-If you visit Oslo you should definitely find the address Torggata 7 which is close to the Cathedral.
+If you visit Oslo you should definitely find the address Torggata 7 (since Mai 2019, the new address is: Olaf Ryes plass 3 !!!) which is close to the Cathedral.
 It is a quite small stall which can be easily overlooked among the array of other fancy shops, cafes and restaurants.
 This may be the reason why the tables in front of it are painted in bright orange.
 The shop is called Haralds Vaffel and it is said that the waffles here are the best ones in the city, waffles No. 1.

 If you want to taste something traditional, you should order a waffle with jam and typical local brown cheese which is called brunost.
 It really does look like this: